 Humans in Mass Effect have an equally pragmatic doctrine - they go after enemy supply lines and the like, leaving their forces to "wither on the vine".
 Unfortunately, this means humans have the same problem the salarians do in that their doctrine is ineffective against the Reapers, who do not have supply lines or any reliance on infrastructure.

 Humans are also said to be fond of Disproportionate Retribution.
 They don't have the manpower to guard each of their colonies, so they make sure that whoever attacks one is in for a world of hurt.
 Word travels around, so the human colonies are usually left alone...

 Humanity's tactic of keeping fleets of warships in arms reach of their colonies is said to have caught the Turians off-guard during the First Contact War.
-They thought that the vessels in orbit around Shanxi represented the bulk of Human military strength, only to have a collective Oh Crap when they noticed an entire Fleet of angry Human Warships pouring through the Relay and establishing enough weapon-locks to blast them out of the stars.
+They thought that the vessels in orbit around Shanxi represented the bulk of Human military strength, only to have a collective Oh, Crap when they noticed an entire Fleet of angry Human Warships pouring through the Relay and establishing enough weapon-locks to blast them out of the stars.

 Inverted with the Geth (minus the Heretics), at least when fighting other geth.
 Due to their nature they tell each other everything, even plans for attack.
 Legion finding out that the Heretics have been spying on the other geth horrifies them.

 The Cerberus Daily News goes into detail on just how vicious the turians are in combat, particularly when dealing with a rebellious province in one of their colonies.
 Since every turian is a soldier, turian military doctrine does not distinguish between civilian and soldier, and in a turian vs. turian war, they bomb their own cities indiscriminately.
 A common practice in these types of engagements is to establish "safe camps" near a combat zone, where enemy adult turians who do not wish to fight can surrender and move to to remain out of combat.
 Any able-bodied enemy turian who isn't in the safe camp when combat commences is a legitimate target.
 This tendency was also shown when the humans were fighting the turians at Shanxi; the turians were not particularly concerned about civilian casualties and were consistently bombing human squads from orbit, destroying entire city blocks to kill individual fireteams.
 Against the Reapers, the turians take advantage of Reaper capital ships being larger and more powerful than theirs by exiting FTL extremely close to them, allowing them to turn and lock on faster than the Reapers can.